Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-In general, the higher the dose of prednisone you take and the longer you take it, the greater the risk of osteoporosis.
+Generally, the higher the dose of prednisone you take and the longer you take it, the greater the risk of osteoporosis.
+However, even low doses interfere with healthy bone growth.

-Prednisone is a corticosteroid, a type of medication that's highly effective for treating inflammation in rheumatoid arthritis and many other conditions.
+Prednisone is a corticosteroid, a type of medication that's very effective in managing inflammation in rheumatoid arthritis and many other conditions.
 Unfortunately, corticosteroids also can dramatically weaken bones and lead to osteoporosis.

-To counter this risk, do weight-bearing exercise, avoid alcohol and do not smoke.
-Taking calcium and vitamin D supplements also can help reduce the amount of bone loss caused by steroids such as prednisone.
+To protect your bones, do weight-bearing exercise, avoid alcohol and don't smoke.
+Taking calcium and vitamin D supplements is another step you can take to help reduce the amount of bone loss caused by corticosteroids such as prednisone.

 If you'll be taking prednisone for more than a few months and you have other risk factors for bone loss, your doctor may prescribe medications specifically designed to treat and prevent osteoporosis.